vuapo-eth/jota-example/README.md

     $ mvn install

-The last command will create a "**target**" directory, in which you will find your executable jar file.
+This will create a '*target/*' directory, in which you will find your executable jar file.

 ## 5) EXECUTING THE JAR FILE